 For people of older ages, and for people with certain medical conditions, there are additional risks if you become infected with COVID-19.
-Medical conditions that can increase a person’s vulnerability include:
+Conditions that put someone in the moderate risk (vulnerable) category include:

 - less severe respiratory conditions